Last Updated on

 - Gradually add the sugar, continuing to beat, until you have glossy, firm peaks.

-- Pipe small dollops (about 2 inches in diameter) onto a parchment paper-lined baking sheet and bake for 40 minutes.
+- Pipe small dollops (about 1 inch in diameter) onto a parchment paper-lined baking sheet and bake for 40 minutes.

 Made this recipe?
 It would be awesome if you could leave a rating.
 No need to type anything, just tap or click the stars in the recipe card and you’re done.
 Thanks!